Find out how to calculate the minimum heating required for your rental home’s main living area.

 Using a professional to assess the required heating capacity to meet the heating standard

 Landlords now have an additional pathway to comply with the heating standard.
+Certain qualified specialists can assess what heating capacity is acceptable for your property to meet the heating standard.

 This option may be most economic for developers to use as in many cases they have already engaged a heating specialist.
 It could also be used by landlords who have existing qualifying heating that they believe is acceptable but doesn’t meet the capacity required by the formula or tool.